harryboer/NodeRed-flow-FrankEnergieOnbalans-and-Onbalansmarkt.com-for-HA/README.md

 copy from each battery the 'id' field, you'll need these if you want to add results into HomeAssistant.
 This is the unique id that FrankEnergie gives to each battery.

-Use them in the Switch nodes, per battery there is a Period (daily trade results) and a Total (Total trade results) switch node and sensor node:
+Use them in the Switch nodes, per battery there is a Period Trade (daily trade results), a Total Trade (Lifetime trade results), Period EPEX (daily EPEX correction), PeriodFrankSlim (daily Frank Slim discount) and PeriodImbalance (daily imbalance trade result) switch node followed by a sensor node:

 ![Schermafbeelding 2025-01-05 om 15 43 23](https://github.com/user-attachments/assets/1fcd38df-38dc-4e65-ae5d-208fd0c3030e)

-leave the '_period' or '_total' part in the filter!
+Make sure to leave these values in the switch nodes: (but add the unique battery ID in front of them) '_period_trading'
+'_total'
+'_period_epex'
+'_period_frank_slim'
+'_period_imbalance'

 Edit all the blue HomeAssistant Sensor nodes accordingly, or adjust to however many batteries you have.
 Edit the 'Entity Config' in properties.